Dado Cavalcanti: Coaching career

 On 1 August 2016, however, Cavalcanti was again appointed head coach of Paysandu, remaining in charge of the club until the end of the campaign.
 On 2 December he was named at the helm of Náutico, but left the club on 16 February of the following year.
 He subsequently managed CRB, only lasting three months in charge.

 Cavalcanti returned to Paysandu on 13 February 2018, but was sacked on 12 July.
 On 17 October, he returned to Paraná, with the club seriously threatened with relegation.

 Cavalcanti was sacked from Paraná on 2 April 2019, and was subsequently named head coach of Bahia's under-23 squad late in the month.
 He left the club in the following April to take over Ferroviária, but was sacked on 1 October.

 On 26 October 2020, shortly after being dismissed by Ferroviária, Cavalcanti returned to Bahia as a youth football coordinator.
 On 21 December, he was named first team head coach after the departure of Mano Menezes.

 Cavalcanti won the 2021 Copa do Nordeste with Bahia, but was sacked on 17 August of that year after a poor form in the league.
 On 22 December, he was named head coach of rivals Vitória for the ensuing campaign.

 After finishing in the fifth position in the 2022 Campeonato Baiano, Cavalcanti was replaced by Geninho on 17 March 2022.
 On 15 May, he returned to the second level after being named head coach of Vila Nova, but was sacked on 2 July after nine winless matches.

 On 21 August 2022, Cavalcanti returned to Náutico after five years.
+He was kept for the 2023 season despite the club's relegation, but was sacked on 15 May 2023, after a poor start in the year's Série C.

+On 10 July 2023, Cavalcanti returned to América de Natal after nearly ten years.
+He was unable to avoid relegation with the club, but still took part of Fernando Diniz's coaching staff in the Brazil football team, as an assistant.

+On 26 October 2023, Cavalcanti was announced as head coach of Portuguesa for the 2024 season, but was dismissed the following 8 February, after just one win in five matches.